 Installer packages and components

-As a reference, the following table lists the components of each package and its version (as of March 3, 2012):
+The following table lists the components and versions of each package (as of August 27, 2014):

 Vista and Windows 7